Azure-Samples/active-directory-dotnetcore-daemon-v2/1-Call-MSGraph/README.md

 #### Get certificate from certificate store

-You can retrieve a certificate from your local store by adding the configuration below to the `Certificate` property in the `daemon-console\appsettings.json` file replacing **<CERTIFICATE_STORE_PATH>** with the store path to your certificate and **<CERTIFICATE_STORE_PATH>** with the distinguished name of your certificate.
+You can retrieve a certificate from your local store by adding the configuration below to the `Certificate` property in the `daemon-console\appsettings.json` file replacing **<CERTIFICATE_STORE_PATH>** with the store path to your certificate and **<CERTIFICATE_DISTINGUISHED_NAME>** with the distinguished name of your certificate.
 If you used the configuration scripts to generate the application this will be done for you using a sample self-signed certificate.
 You can read more about certificate stores [here](https://docs.microsoft.com/windows-hardware/drivers/install/certificate-stores).

   ```json
    {